Over 2,500 migrants still adrift, U.N. says ahead of SE Asia meeting

 The UNHCR, IOM and UN Office on Drugs and Crime - the three agencies invited to the regional meeting - have shared a 10-point action plan with regional governments, including a proposal to address the issue of citizenship which is a problem for the Rohingya in both Myanmar and Bangladesh.

-Some diplomats were skeptical, however, about how much would be achieved in a region where collective action can be stifled by ASEAN's policy of non-interference in other member's affairs.
+Some diplomats were sceptical, however, about how much would be achieved in a region where collective action can be stifled by ASEAN's policy of non-interference in other member's affairs.

 "Most people are hinging on what happens in Bangkok for a solution – short-term and long-term," said one Western diplomat in the region.